-The Head of HR & Organisational Development will produce and collate the following data:
+The Head of HR will produce and collate the following data:

-- Gender pay gap report, with detailed tables beyond the published report showing pay levels at the range of levels of the institutions and different staff categories, academic and professional services - A report on national pay negotiations/decisions for other staff on the national pay spine, covering likely or agreed cost of living award and value of increments at different grades on the pay spine, including the highest grades, such as of heads of faculty - multiple of the remuneration of the Director and the median earnings of the RCM's whole workforce, the ratio of Director and the median academic salary and the ratio of the Director and the highest head of faculty salary; previous year's pay multiple and the year-on-year change in the multiple. - University and Colleges Employer Associations (UCEA) Senior Staff Remuneration Survey, (from 2019). - Times Higher report of Vice Chancellor salaries - Review of senior salaries in a range of competitor institutions, using financial statements data,
+- Gender pay gap report, with detailed tables beyond the published report showing pay levels at the range of levels of the institutions and different staff categories, academic and professional services - Equal pay report, with detailed tables showing pay levels at the range of levels of the institutions and different staff categories, academic and professional services - A report on national pay negotiations/decisions for other staff on the national pay spine, covering likely or agreed cost of living award and value of increments at different grades on the pay spine, including the highest grades, such as of heads of faculty - multiple of the remuneration of the Director and the median earnings of the RCM's whole workforce, the ratio of Director and the median academic salary and the ratio of the Director and the highest head of faculty salary; previous year's pay multiple and the year-on-year change in the multiple.

+- University and Colleges Employer Associations (UCEA) Senior Staff Remuneration Survey, (from 2019). - Times Higher report of Vice Chancellor salaries - Review of senior salaries in a range of competitor institutions, using financial statements data.